 Disability statistics - access to education and training

 - Data from July 2014.
 Most recent data: Further Eurostat information, Main tables and Database.
-No update planned for this article
+Next update of this article: March 2019

 This article is part of a set of articles on disability which provide information on persons with disabilities.
 It is based on the data of the 2011 ad-hoc module of the EU Labour force survey (LFS-AHM) and relates to the access to education and training of the population with disabilities aged 15-64 in 31 countries (European Union (EU), Turkey, Iceland and Switzerland).